TritonDataCenter/rfd/rfd/0148/snapspace.md

 * *usedbysnapshots* will decrease
 * *used* will decrease
 * *usedbyreservation* will decrease if *used* becomes less than *reservation*
-*

-have their space accounting associated with the newest snapshot that references the blocks.

 As mentioned above, a snapshot's space is charged against the *refreservation* then the *available* space.
 Two snapshots that reference the same block result in one block of charge.

-Before creating a snapshot, the filesystem or volume's *written* property can be used to determine how much space a snapshot will consume.
+When a `refreservation` is in place, there must be enough `available` space on that dataset to allow a full overwrite of at least `refreservation` bytes.
+That is `available` must be larger than `refreservation` for a snapshot to succeed.
+The difference of `available` and `refreservation` must be large enough to store the snapshot metadata, which is a few kilobytes.

 ## Clones